Posted by Denny Hatch

 Note to Readers:

 May I send you an alert when each new blog is posted?
-If so, kindly give me the okay by sending your First Name, Last Name and email to firstname.lastname@example.org.
+If so, kindly give me the okay by sending your First Name, Last Name and e-mail to firstname.lastname@example.org.
 I guarantee your personal information will not be shared with anyone at any time for any reason.
-The blog is a free service.
-No cost.
-No risk.
-No obligation.
-Cancel any time.
 I look forward to being in touch!

-IF YOU HAVE TROUBLE POSTING A COMMENT… Email Me!
+IF YOU HAVE TROUBLE POSTING A COMMENT… WRITE ME!

 Google owns Blogspot.com and this Comment Section.
-If you do not have a Google account — or if you find it too damn complicated — contact me directly and I will happily post your comment with a note that this is per your permission.
+If you do not have a Google account, contact me directly and I will happily post your comment with a note that this is per your request.
 Thank you and do keep in touch. email@example.com

 Invitation to Marketers and Direct Marketers: